DataMa-Solutions/docs/core_app/prep/sidebar/actions/Append.md

 ### Why ?

-DataMa Prep allow you to import data from multiple source to a single output ready for DataMa Core's solutions.
+Datama Prep allow you to import data from multiple source to a single output ready for Datama Core's solutions.
 In order to join our multiple source we need an Append action.

 ### How to use it ?